Welcome to The Green Wall & Green Roof Source

 This valuable data recorded in two of the largest exterior living walls in the United States will be studied and used to help inform and further advance the greater green wall industry as a whole.

-One block from the Freedom Tower, Plant Connection installed a 32' x 60' interior G-O2TM green wall for BNY Mellon.
-Plant Connection's green wall designer, Sabrina Buttitta, BSLA, designed an “organic tapestry” of plants to balance the magnitude of the 33-story corporate atrium.
+One block from the Freedom Tower, Plant Connection installed a 32' x 60' interior G-O2TM green living wall.
+Plant Connection's green wall designer, Sabrina Buttitta, BSLA, designed an “organic tapestry” of plants to balance the magnitude of the 23-story corporate atrium.

 The 1,920 SF living wall is home to 11,673 plants and contains a 12-zone irrigation system with a remote monitoring system to optimize the health of the plants.
 Plant Connection's president, Anthony Caggiano, and vice president, Melissa Daniels, work closely consulting the maintenance company, and at any minute, know the status of the wall's health.

 Studies have shown that buildings strategically placing and promoting access to vegetation have been documented as having a greater positive human health impact than those without.
-The living wall at BNY Mellon adds to the list of metropolitan areas with green walls that are greatly impacting the urban landscape and alleviating sick building syndrome.
+The living wall adds to the list of metropolitan areas with green walls that are greatly impacting the urban landscape.